Welcome to another episode of B2B Marketing & More. I am interviewing a special guest from Amazon: Darrell Alfonso. Let’s get started!

 Pam Didner: Dashboards, building the dashboards.

 Darrell Alfonso: Right.
 So, marketing automation people are well-positioned for that because much of the data is already there.
-So you’re looking at activity, data engagement, data that’s in the marketing automation platform, or the CRM.
+You’re looking at activity, data engagement, data that’s in the marketing automation platform, or the CRM.
 So often, you are building the connection between the tools and then some sort of dashboard.

 And if you’re the owner of reports, you’re often looked at as the strategic advisor.
 Because leadership will say, “Well, Darrell, you know, I know that you didn’t create this campaign, but why…”